-SPEAKOUT (Strong Positive Educated Advocates Keen On Understanding the Truth) is for youth in foster care and alumni (an adult previously in foster care) who are interested in using their voice to provide input on foster care regulations, policy, guidance, and practice concerns, while also building leadership and advocacy skills.
+SPEAKOUT (Strong Positive Educated Advocates Keen on Understanding the Truth) is the Virginia Youth Advisory Board provides input directly to the Virginia Department of Social Services on improving the foster care system.
+SPEAKOUT is for youth in foster care and alumni (an adult previously in foster care) who are interested in using their voice to provide input on foster care regulations, policy, guidance, and practice concerns, while also building leadership and advocacy skills.

 If you are in school, you may be eligible for up to $5,000 per year for educational and living expenses through the Education and Training Vouchers (ETV) Program.